Brayam-Becker/SonarPredict/README.md

 # SonarPredict
-A Simple project to preview if the data given is a Rock or a Mine
+A Simple project to preview if the data given is a Rock or a Mine using Logistic Regression